 One thing I did notice as a newer quilter and even up to today is that many quilt patterns are frustrating to use.

 To begin with, most patterns lack instructions for the size you actually want to make.
 Some of my first quilts were quite simple, but I spent a lot of time re-working the math, especially figuring out how much fabric I actually needed because I wanted to make a different size.
 I don’t mind math, but sometimes I just want to sew the quilt.

 Secondly, it is definitely a leap of faith to choose fabrics for a quilt and sometimes the result just falls flat.
 When that happens it’s incredibly disheartening.
 I wished that there was an easy way to audition colors in advance so I felt confident that my quilt would turn out as beautiful as I imagined.

-Thirdly, most patterns simply list the sizes of pieces to cut in their cutting directions.
+Thirdly, many patterns simply list the sizes of pieces to cut in their cutting directions.
 The problem with that is that the way you cut your pieces out can make a significant difference in how much fabric you need (and waste!).

 Lastly, and what is probably my biggest issue, is patterns too often have too few illustrations or have grainy, dark photos.
 I would spend so much time re-reading, reading ahead, and puzzling through the steps—what a waste of time!